ddnexus/elastics-doc/source/doc/1-Global-Doc/2-Usage-Overview.md

 ## 5. elasticsearch API Methods Usage

-Flex exposes all the elasticsearch API methods as class methods.
+Flex exposes all the elasticsearch API methods as ready to use class methods.
 A few examples:

 {% highlight ruby %}
 Flex.exist? :index => 'my_index'